Are Credit Cards Always Bad News?

 There wasn’t much point in using my no-rewards Capital One card, so I virtually stopped using it.

-Maybe I wouldn’t be a top-notch rewards travel guru, but if I could get 2 points back for every dollar I spend on groceries, maybe I could earn a free hotel stay here and there.
+Maybe I wouldn’t be a top-notch rewards travel guru, but if I could earn 2 points back for every dollar I spend on groceries, I might be able to afford a free hotel stay here and there.

-So I applied and, to my surprise, got approved.
+So, I applied, and to my surprise, I got approved.

 So are all credit cards bad?